cs3org/reva/changelog/unreleased/ocm-shared-by-me.md

 - The OCM shares are now included in the getSharedByMe call.
 - The filters have been updated to adapt to changes from the updated CS3APIs.
 - Fixed bug where only ocm users were queried if it was enabled.
+- Consolidated OCM Address resolutions in a single function, fixes #5383

 https://github.com/cs3org/reva/pull/5363